br3ndonland/udacity-google/markdown-guide.md

   - MarkdownEditing
   - Markdown Preview
   - MarkdownLivePreview: Has some issues with lack of wrapping in the previews.
 See [GitHub Issue tracker](https://github.com/math2001/MarkdownLivePreview/issues/34).
-- You can see my full setup, including keybindings, on [GitHub](https://github.com/br3ndonland/general/blob/master/computer-setup.md).

 #### Visual Studio Code (vscode)